 Keep your settings in your settings module!

 That’s the core of Django configuration.
-We’re ready to focus in on the user defined settings and our responsibilities as Django app developers.
+We’re ready to focus on the user defined settings and our responsibilities as Django app developers.

 Settings Module Patterns